There are a couple of eye-opening books that changed the way I think about my life.

 The one issue I have with GTD is that it doesn’t talk about prioritizing.

-Even with a near-perfect system like GTD, there comes a point when you experience overload.
-If you keep taking on more and more projects, you will still crash.
+Even with a near-perfect system like GTD, if you keep adding projects, you will experience overload.

-This is why I always recommend the following eye-opening book next.
+This is why I always recommend the next eye-opening book.

 2. The One Thing